moiSentineL/moisentinel.github.io/src/blog/another renaissance.md

 It is up to us now, to bring mankind back to its glory.

 ---

-_Note from author: Hope you’re doing great!
-I haven’t posted for about two weeks because of my exams and my habit of writing has become a bit dull.
-But I hope to continue writing more frequently from now onwards.
-My personal website/blog will also be coming live in a few weeks, so I might post regular updates there._

 [1]  [Paths to Polymathy](https://www.youtube.com/watch?v=kEk-BDckjW4&list=WL&index=12&pp=gAQBiAQB) - Ben Vandgrift, TEDxCharlotte

 [2]